The

 “Do you even have an eating disorder?
 You should be ashamed for inserting yourself."

 Did we not just watch the same five-hour spectacle?
 Live singing and dancing?
 Have you seen live theatre?
 Honey, these are athletes!
 This is the Olympics of entertainment!
 A once-in-a-lifetime role!
+In that same breath, capacity to perform alone cannot determine health—and certainly cannot justify public speculation.

 “But they dropped weight so rapidly.
 That's so dangerous."

 “Then they're overworked.
-Something is very wrong on that set.
+Something is seriously wrong on that set.
 Hollywood has a history of this!
 They've done it before, and they'll do it again.
 Just look at the original The Wizard of Oz and Judy Garland."

 But since we're here: if your feminism only protects the bodies you personally identify with, that’s not advocacy; that’s tribalism.